Bad Habits (Ed Sheeran song): Background

 A slower acoustic song was planned to be released as the lead single from Sheeran's upcoming fifth studio album =.
 However, when the easing of COVID-19 pandemic restrictions were announced in England in early 2021, Sheeran chose to record "Bad Habits" and release it instead; "I don't know if the world needs a depressing sad, slow acoustic song when [the country is] opening up ", Sheeran said.
 He wrote the song in January 2021 to "surprise people" and "make something that was totally different" to what is expected of him.

+Sheeran later explained in a Rolling Stone cover story that the song is about "addiction issues".
+He pointed out: "If you sing that on a piano really slowly, it’s like a confessional song about addiction".
+Sheeran declined to elaborate upon his own bad habits, except for hard liquor.
+He finally realized it was time to get his drinking issues under control when his wife Cherry was pregnant with their first daughter, and she expressed her concern that he might be too intoxicated to safely drive her to the hospital when it was time to give birth.

 Release

-On 23 April 2021, Sheeran was spotted dressed as a zombie or vampire on a music video set in London, leading to speculations about upcoming music.
+On 23 April 2021, Sheeran was spotted in what appeared to be a zombie or vampire costume on a music video set in London, leading to widespread speculation about an upcoming music release.
 Sheeran himself confirmed the pictures to be genuine by posting outtakes of the video shoot on his social media pages in June 2021.
 On 25 May, he uploaded a picture of himself sitting next to a giant Snorlax pillow, with a caption on the picture above him saying "6/25", hinting at a release on that date.
 On 4 June, he began teasing the single release on his social media accounts, as well as announcing a performance at TikTok's UEFA Euro 2020 show with David Beckham on 25 June.
 Sheeran announced the single on 11 June.
 A promotional image of the single cover appeared on the Tate Modern in London.